rastabda22/rastabda24/README.md

 Not only did I clean it up but I also bundled parts of the code into objects (no more loose multi-dimensional arrays).
 And so, after developing it for a while I arrived at a library that is flexible enough to allow users to play with and understand.

+Note:
+- If the Grid has the same size as the View, by using Grid = Jerboa.grid(View) for example, it will fill the entire canvas.
+- Enabling the borders allows you to see how wide some of those characters are.
+Yikes!

 In these examples, you can move a "Player" character (depicted by the **☻** character) with the cursor keys.
 They also have the following controls:
 - A/Z : Increase/Decrease the Views' number of COLS [JerboaTTS]